hasebems/Loopian_Rust/doc/manual_en.md

     - `asMin()` or `as(VI)`: When parallel is specified, treat Phrase as VI scale and move in parallel based on difference from VI

 ### Dynamic Pattern
-- Dynamic Pattern automatically generates chord or arpeggio playback without specifying actual pitches in the Phrase
+- Dynamic Pattern automatically generates simultaneous or broken chords without explicitly specifying the pitches in a Phrase.
-- Multiple simultaneous notes (Cluster) are written as `Cls()`, and Arpeggio as `Arp()`
+- For simultaneous chords, use `Cls()` (Cluster), and for broken chords, use `Arp()` (Arpeggio).
-    - Can omit lowercase letters: `C(), A()`
+    - You may omit lowercase letters, e.g. `C(), A()`.
-    - Write in Phrase like `[hCls(),hArp()]`, showing overall note value before Pattern
+    - Specify the overall duration of the pattern before the function as in `[hCls(),hArp()]`.
+- `Cls(a,b,c)` takes up to three comma-separated parameters:
-- For `Cls(a,b,c)`, parameters mean:
+    - Excess parameters beyond three are ignored.
-    - a: Note value.
-Can choose h,q,e,v,w and their triplet, quintuplets, and dots (default:q)
+    - If fewer than three parameters are provided, default values are applied.
+    - a: duration symbol (choose from h, q, e, v, w and their triplet, quintuplet, or dotted variations; default: q).
-    - b: Number of chord notes (2-5)(default:4)
+    - b: number of chord notes (allowed range 2–5; default: 4).
-    - c: Position of lowest note (-6 - 7)(default:0)
+    - c: lowest note position (range -6 to 7; default: 0).
+    - Prefixing with `$` (e.g. `$C()`) indicates that the chord should be arpeggiated:
+        - `$SC` for a slow arpeggio.
+        - `$QC` for a quick arpeggio.
+        - (Note: Although the naming may conflict with `Arp()`, the `$` denotes an arpeggio symbol in notation.)
-- For `Arp(a,b,c)`, parameters mean:
+- `Arp(a,b,c)` parameters are as follows:
-    - a: Note value.
-Can choose h,q,e,v,w and their triplet, quintuplets, and dots (default:q)
+    - a: duration symbol (choose from h, q, e, v, w and their triplet, quintuplet, or dotted variations; default: q).
-    - b: u for ascending pattern, d for descending, ux for cross ascending, dx for cross descending
+    - b: form indicator, where u means ascending, d descending, ux cross-ascending, and dx cross-descending.
-    - c: Position of lowest note (-6 - 7)(default:0)
+    - c: lowest note position (range -6 to 7; default: 0).
-- Can add same functions as Phrase at the end
+- Additional functions can be appended to the Phrase.
-- Basically doesn't cross measures
+- Generally, the Dynamic Pattern does not span across measures.

 ### Cluster Memory Function
 - You can pre-register one beat's worth of notes to use in Phrases